Implementing a health and safety

 An effective and anonymous hazard reporting system should be an essential part of identifying hazards.
 In addition, effective job hazard analyses should be performed as needed, and change analyses should be performed whenever a change in facilities, equipment, materials, or processes occurs.

-A gap analysis should be conducted to determine the program’s current state versus how far the program needs to go to improve.
-Incidents must be investigated for root causes and corrective actions issued to improve systems.
+Conducting a gap analysis is a great way to determine the program’s current state versus how far the program needs to go to improve.
+Similarly, your plan should ensure that all incident undergo investigation and root cause analysis.

-Practical corrective actions need to be evaluated to ensure they are working as intended.
-Implementing change to prevent incidents can be described in the form of Plan-Do-Check-Act.
+The PDCA cycle is another tool you can use for implementing change to prevent incidents.
 If the changes made are ineffective and not working as intended, those changes should be adjusted with the new knowledge gained.

-A review of the overall health and safety management system should be conducted at least annually.
+You could conduct a review of your health and safety action plan at least once per year.
 A review ensures that the plan is evolving satisfactorily and that continuous improvements are occurring.